williamdemeo/Math700Homework/README.md

 keep it in the back of your mind.

 + If you ever have any trouble using Git or GitHub, please let me know!
+You can [email me](mailto:williamdemeo@gmail.com) or create a [new wiki page](https://github.com/williamdemeo/Math700Homework/wiki/_new) for discussing Git, or open a [new issue](https://github.com/williamdemeo/Math700Homework/issues/new).

 [upload a public ssh key]: https://help.github.com/articles/generating-ssh-keys